usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 #### <a name="kbv"></a>5.3.2 Knowledge-Based Verification Requirements

-The following requirements apply to the identity verification steps for IAL2 and IAL3.
+The following requirements apply to the identity verification steps for IAL2.
 There are no restrictions for the use of KBV for identity resolution.

 <div class="text-left" markdown="0">
 	<ol type="1" start="1">